odespesse/designPatterns/src/facade/README.md

 # Facade pattern #
-The facade pattern create an higher level interface by combining several objects
+The facade pattern creates a higher level interface by combining several objects

 ## UML ##